MkramerPsych/dotfiles/README.md

     Git
     Curl
+    Bash or Zsh

 ### Install

-Install config tracking in your $HOME by running:
+No prep necessary!
+Install the dotfiles directly to your $HOME directory (with backup of all conflicting files to $HOME/.dots-backup) by running:

 `curl -fsSL https://raw.githubusercontent.com/MkramerPsych/dotfiles/master/.bin/install.sh | $SHELL`

-This requires the public key of the machine where the setup is being installed to be registered as authorized on Bitbucket.
+This requires the public key of the machine where the setup is being installed to be registered as authorized on Github.

 ### Acknowledgements